 She is the founder of Poinciana Paper Press which works with writers and artists using multiple forms of publishing to advance the diversity of narratives in Caribbean literature.
 One of these ongoing projects is The Craftsman Press Archive, a free digital archive of printing cuts and specimens from a historic printing press in Nassau that gives visibility to bygone spaces and institutions.
 She also curates Current Books exclusively for The Current: Baha Mar Gallery and Art Center, publishing limited-edition chapbooks and ephemera that promotes cross-cultural and inter-disciplinary collaboration in the realm of design using a variety of mediums and resources.

 Her artwork has been exhibited internationally, regionally in the Caribbean, and locally in The Bahamas, including at the National Art Gallery of The Bahamas, The Current, Hillside House, Doongalik Studios, and the Central Bank of The Bahamas Art Gallery, where her piece Elect Ya Tings received an Honorable Mention in their 32nd Annual Art Competition and Exhibition.
 She has embarked on several residencies, including at the Fresh Milk art platform in Barbados, and at The Current: Baha Mar Gallery & Art Center.

-Her artwork has been exhibited throughout Nassau including at the National Art Gallery of The Bahamas, Hillside House, Doongalik Studios, and the Central Bank of The Bahamas Art Gallery.
-Her books can be found in various public and private collections and libraries, including the Dawn Davies Collection, The Baha Mar Art Collection, and in the Rare Book School at the University of Virginia.
+Her artist books have received accolades, including the Holle Award for Excellence in Book Arts for A True & Exact History.
+These artist books and chapbooks can be found in various public and private collections and libraries, including the Dawn Davies Collection, The Baha Mar Art Collection, The Colleen Lewis Reading Room at Fresh Milk in Barbados, the University of Missouri Libraries, and in the Rare Book School at the University of Virginia.

 CV available upon request.

 Contact Sonia at sonia [at] poincianapaperpress.com.